zukunft/zukunft.com/docs/code_functions_all.md

         \-- component - load a phrase if the id is valid
     \-- reload_objects
         \-- component_link - to load the related objects if the link object is loaded by an external query like in user_display to show the sandbox
+    \-- expression
+        \-- formula_map - @param term_list|null $trm_lst a list of preloaded terms that should be used for the transformation
     \-- reload_wrd
         \-- formula_map - load the corresponding name word for the formula name
+    \-- load_missing_terms
+        \-- formula_map - load the terms from the database that are used in this formula expression
+    \-- load_terms
+        \-- formula_map - load all missing terms used in the expression,
+    \-- load_exp_terms
+        \-- formula_map - load all missing terms used in the expression
+    \-- load_phrases
+        \-- formula_map - load all missing result phrases used in the expression
 \-- modify
     \-- fill
         \-- component - fill this component based on the given component